TransmitSecurity/ciam-expressjs-vanilla-samples/README.md

   - `TS_APP_ID` should contain you Application ID
   - `TS_REDIRECT_URI` should already be configures as seen above
 - (1:52) Build the sample from the root directory `yarn`
 - (1:59) Launch the sample using `SAMPLE=<directory-name> yarn start` where `<directory-name>` is the directory of the sample you want to run.
 The sample will launch on port 8080 and a button will appear to launch the UI on a separate tab.
-If a button does not appear, go to the "Ports" tab and expose 8080 explicitly.
+If a button does not appear, go to the "Ports" tab and expose 8080 explicitly, as seen in the video

 Don't forget to stop your code space when you are done!
 For more information on code spaces PLS visit https://code.visualstudio.com/docs/remote/codespaces